The Emergence and Effects of the Certification of Forests and Fisheries

 Chapter 6: Spillover to the Fisheries Sector: The Marine Stewardship Council

-This chapter examines how the certification model was exported from the forest sector to the fisheries sector, detailing the origins and evolution of MSC – the first and only global certification program for wild-capture fisheries.
+6. Spillover to the fisheries sector: the Marine Stewardship Council This chapter examines how the certification model was exported from the forest sector to the fisheries sector, detailing the origins and evolution of MSC – the first and only global certification program for wild-capture fisheries.
 More than any other certification initiative, the creation of MSC was inspired by FSC’s success in the forest sector.
 Particular attention is paid to the influence of choices of program features on the development of the program.
 The chapter demonstrates that although MSC mimicked FSC, the initiators of the program purposefully avoided three of FSC’s key features: (1) they decided against an open-membership organization; (2) they chose to avoid delegating authority to make a global standard locally appropriate to national affiliates; (3) they decided not to address social issues in the principles and criteria of the program.
 These decisions were pivotal for the type of debates that emerged about fisheries certification and the subsequent development of MSC.
 The chapter begins with a brief review of challenges to fisheries management and the evolution of intergovernmental governance through multilateral and regional fishing agreements.
 The second section is an examination of the emergence of single-species labels and seafood buyer guides as consumer-based responses to specific environmental or management problems in the fisheries sector.
 The third section details the formation and features of MSC, including its governance structure, certification standards and certification process.
-The fourth section examines how governments and certain producers responded to the emergence of MSC, paying particular attention to the development of international guidelines for eco-labeling.
-In...
+The fourth section examines how governments and certain producers responded to the emergence of MSC, paying particular...

 You are not authenticated to view the full text of this chapter or article.